How to get a file extension in Python

 Common errors and challenges

-Even with Python's simple tools, a few common pitfalls can trip you up when handling file extensions.
+Even with Python's helpful tools, a few common pitfalls can trip you up when handling file extensions, leading to unexpected bugs.

 Forgetting to check for dots when using split() on filenames